 Travac’s fabulous Louise Penny adventure will be very popular- early booking is essential.
 Join us as we uncover the important settings that make Penny’s novels so endearing and the secrets behind them!

-Our second day begins with a journey to Sutton.
+Our final day begins with a journey to Sutton.
 On our way, we will stop at Abbaye de Saint-Benoît-du-Lac.
 This abbey was the inspiration for Saint-Gilbert-Entre-les-Loups Abbey in A Beautiful Mystery.
 The abbey itself has a history that dates back to 1912.
 At the time of its construction, it was rather isolated, but in an incredibly beautiful locale.
 The Benedictine monks of the Saint-Benoit-du-Lac abbey are famous for and have been making cheeses since 1943.
-You will have the chance to purchase some of this incredible cheese.
-Leaving the abbey, we will continue on to Sutton where you will have a chance to visit the delicatessen (La Rumeur Affamée) on which Sarah’s Boulangerie was based.
-After lunch, would will have an opportunity to taste some chocolate at a Chocolaterie the Louise visits when in town.
+You will have the chance to tour the abbey and to purchase some of this incredible cheese.
+Leaving the abbey, we will continue on to Sutton where lunch will be included.
+Before we bid farewell to the world of Three Pines, you will also have a chance to visit the delicatessen (La Rumeur Affamée) on which Sarah’s Boulangerie was based.

 Itinerary subject to change.